24th/25th Century BC

-- The Netherlands lowers the age of homosexual consent to 16.
+- The Netherlands lowers the age of homosexual consent to sixteen.

-- The first U.K. homosexual newspaper, Gay News, is founded.
-It promptly started a personals advertisement column.
+- The first United Kingdom homosexual newspaper, Gay News, is founded.
+It promptly starts a personals advertisement column.

-- The first Pride ‘Carnival and March’ through London to Hyde Park was held.
+- The first gay pride “Carnival and March” through London to Hyde Park is held.

-- Sweden becomes the first country in the world to allow transgendered people to legally change their sex, and provided free hormone therapy.
+- Sweden becomes the first country in the world to allow transgendered people to legally change their sex, and provides free hormone therapy.

 - Hawaii legalizes homosexuality.